alamgirustc/RAVLM/README.md

 ## Overview

-Most recent image captioning models rely on **ViT patch tokens** and ignore explicit **object-region features**, which can hurt the description of salient entities and relationships in complex scenes.
+Recent image captioning models often rely only on **ViT patch tokens**, ignoring explicit **object-region information**.
+This can make it harder to describe salient entities and their relationships in complex scenes.

-**RAVLM** revisits region-aware modeling and shows that **lightweight detector features** are still complementary to patch-based encoders:
+**RAVLM** revisits region-aware modeling on a modern backbone and shows that **lightweight detector features** are still complementary to patch-based encoders:

 - Base model: **mPLUG** (CLIP-ViT + BERT + cross-modal skip-connections + PrefixLM decoder).
-- Add **Faster R-CNN** region descriptors as extra visual tokens.
+- Extra input: **Faster R-CNN** region descriptors as additional visual tokens.
-- Keep the original mPLUG architecture and pre-training; only the **visual inputs** are changed.
+- Architecture and pre-training of mPLUG are unchanged; only the **visual tokens** are modified.

 ---